Why this matters

 - What they agreed to

-- What can be trusted across domain boundaries
+- What can be trusted across organizational boundaries

 Trust Providers

-The platform is federated, which means different domains can manage their own rules and infrastructure while still interoperating in a common framework.
-That is important because real-world systems are rarely controlled by one operator.
-Trust has to work across organizational boundaries, not just inside one application.What trust means in practice
+The platform is federated, which means different domains manage their own environments while still interoperating through a common framework.
+This matters because real-world systems are rarely controlled by one operator.
+A trust model that only works inside one application boundary is not sufficient for cross-organizational collaboration.
+In Neuro, trust relationships can be established between domains, allowing controlled interoperability without requiring a central authority.Real-world contexts

-Published work using the Neuro platform illustrates why the trust model matters in real applications:- In healthcare, medical records shared across providers must be tied to identified actors, governed by consent, and protected from unauthorized access — even as they move across organizational boundaries.
+The trust model is what allows the same underlying infrastructure to serve very different environments:- In healthcare, medical records shared across providers must be tied to identified actors and governed by consent — even as they cross organizational boundaries.

-- In IoT, devices from different manufacturers interoperating on a shared network need a trust model that handles identity and access without requiring a single central controller.
+- In IoT, devices from different manufacturers need a trust model that handles identity and access without a single central controller.

-- In smart cities, tokenized real estate and ownership records depend on verified identities and auditable transfer histories.
+- In smart cities, tokenized ownership records depend on verified identities and auditable transfer histories.

-- In threat intelligence, organizations share sensitive data with selected peers — requiring trust relationships and controlled access rather than open publication.
+- In threat intelligence, sensitive data is shared only with selected peers — requiring explicit trust relationships and controlled access.

 A simple way to explain it